PomeloPack/devops/README.md

 - **Python/Flask backend**
 - **HTML/JavaScript frontend**
 - **PostgreSQL database**
-- **Prometheus metrics**
+- **Prometheus metrics**  - only installed without metrics
-- **Grafana dashboards**
+- **Grafana dashboards**  - only installed without metrics
 - **Docker & Docker Compose orchestration**
 - **Kubernetes manifests**
-- **CI/CD pipeline configuration (GitHub Actions or GitLab CI)**
+- **CI/CD pipeline configuration (GitHub Actions)**

-The goal of the project is to demonstrate ability to design, containerize, deploy, monitor, and document a simple cloud-native application.
+The goal of the project is to demonstrate the ability to design, containerize, deploy, monitor, and document a simple application.

+This is an application that uses the weather api to show metrics of my choice (time, temperature, etc.) for given cities

 ---
 Architecture Overview